1-888-464-6772 inspections@insparisk.com Contact Command Network

 What happens if my elevator fails or is unregistered?

-DLLR can issue violation notices, levy fines, or order an elevator out of service.
-Buildings with repeated issues may face license suspension.
-Pre-inspection readiness and prompt remediation prevent most of this.
+The Maryland Department of Labor can issue violation notices, levy fines, or order an elevator out of service, and an elevator may not legally operate without a valid certificate of inspection.
+Buildings with repeated issues may face escalating penalties.
+Timely inspection and prompt remediation prevent most of this.

 What areas of Maryland do you serve?